laravel/vite-plugin/docs/vite.md

 When you import the JavaScript using the `@vite` Blade directive, Laravel will automatically load any stylesheets referenced in those files.

+You can learn more about Vite's CSS support on the [Vite docs](https://vitejs.dev/guide/features.html#css).

 <a name="postcss"></a>
 ### PostCSS